Alexander Büttner: Loan to Anderlecht

 On 1 February 2016, he agreed to join Belgian side Anderlecht on loan until the end of 2015/16 season.
 It came after when his agent hinted his departure from Dynamo Moscow in the January transfer window.

 On 5 February 2016, Büttner made his Anderlecht debut in a 2–2 draw with KV Mechelen, featuring for the entire 90 minutes.
 A week later, Büttner went onto score his first goal for Anderlecht, netting the second in the Belgian side's 3–0 victory over Zulte Waregem.
 In a match against Kortrijk on 13 March 2016, Büttner set up two goals, in a 3–0 win.
 Later in the 2015–16 season, Büttner became a first team regular at the club, but was unsuccessful to win the league, as they finished second place.
 At the end of the 2015–16 season, making 16 appearances and scoring once in all competitions, Büttner returned to his parent club after Anderlecht decided against signing him on a permanent basis.

 Return to Vitesse

 On 16 January 2017, Büttner returned to Vitesse, signing a 2.5-year contract with the club.
 Upon re-joining the club, he was a replacement for Kosuke Ota, who returned to FC Tokyo.

 Büttner made his second Vitesse debut on 19 February 2017, where he came on as a second-half substitute, in a 1–0 loss against Ajax.

 He left Vitesse in July 2019 upon the expiration of his contract.

 New England Revolution

 On 1 November 2019, Büttner joined Major League Soccer side New England Revolution for the 2020 season.
 On 20 January 2021, New England and Büttner mutually agreed to terminate his contract.

 RKC Waalwijk

 In July 2021, Büttner joined Eredivisie side RKC Waalwijk for the 2021–22 season.

 De Graafschap

 On 28 April 2022, De Graafschap signed Büttner to a three-year deal.

+Second return to Vitesse

+On 7 August 2024, Büttner returned to Vitesse once more, with a two-year contract.